 Fully adjust the head restraint before you sit in or operate your vehicle.
 This will help minimize the risk of neck injury in the event of a crash.
-Do not adjust the head restraint when your vehicle is moving.
+Do not adjust injury in the event of a crash.
+Do not adjus the head restraint when your vehicle is moving.